h12w/gspec/DESIGN.md

             c1
             c2

-The setup sequence will be: abc1 abc2, and the teardown sequence will be: c1ba c2ba.
+The setup sequence should be: abc1 abc2, and the teardown sequence should be: c1ba c2ba.
 (The relative order between c1 and c2 is not important)

 One way of doing setup/teardown is hook function as what RSpec does (before, after method with argument :each).
 An alternative way is to define the setup